 The Project would not generate any notable sources of odors.
 Potential construction-related sources of odors include diesel-powered construction equipment.
 Light- and medium-duty trucks and off-road equipment would emit diesel exhaust odors.
 However, because of the number and types of equipment, the temporary nature of these emissions, and the highly diffusive properties of diesel exhaust, nearby receptors would not be affected by odors associated with Project construction.
-Operation of the Project would entail intermittent maintenance activities (three visits per month with crews of one to three persons in standard road vehicles) and occasional road maintenance following heavy rainfall events, which would not generate notable sources of odors, including exhaust from diesel equipment and heavy-duty trucks.
+Operation of the Project would entail intermittent maintenance activities (three visits per month with crews of one to three persons in standard road vehicles) and occasional road maintenance following heavy rainfall events, which would not generate notable sources of odors.
+Future decommissioning activities would be similar to construction activities and may therefore also emit odors, including exhaust from diesel equipment and heavy-duty trucks.
 After decommissioning, all associated odors would cease.
 As a result, the Project would not create objectionable odors affecting a substantial number of people.
 Therefore, CDFW's issuance of the permits and its broader approval of the whole of the action under CEQA would result in less-than-significant impacts related to the exposure of a substantial number of people to other emissions such as odors.